tymyrddin/blue/source/docs/active/design/concealed.md

 * No need for costly anti-detection code.
 * Attackers think they’ve "won," only to face a new, slightly different trap.

-*The cybersecurity equivalent of a magician’s endless handkerchief trick—just when they think they’ve figured it out, there’s more.*
+*The cybersecurity equivalent of a magician’s endless handkerchief trick, just when they think they’ve figured it out, there’s more.*

 ## Delay reduction: The art of being unremarkable